DennyScott/Blog-Posts/OOJavascript.md

 ##So there are no Private Functions

+When our team first started using Object Orientation, we made heavy use of private functions.
+Why wouldn't you?
+It's a great way to hide functions that are only intended to be used within the function itself.
+It helps users when their using your library, by hiding the other calls.
+Their were two major reasons we moved away from the use of private variables/functions.

+1. Performance.
+In most traditional Object-Oriented languages, you cannot change the method externally from the object.
+Therefore, you know that all objects functions are the same.
+The intended way to change these methods is by using inheritance and overriding these methods.
+Since these cannot change, these languages will often store that particular method in memory to be called by all instantions of that class.

+On the other hand, in javascript we can change that function at any time.
+Therefore, each function that an object holds is it's own spot in memory.
+This decreases the performance of these functions [between 10 and 90%](http://code.tutsplus.com/tutorials/stop-nesting-functions-but-not-all-of-them--net-22315).
+My work often focuses around HTML5 apps, and any bit of performance in this field is a big deal.

+If you've been following along, you may have noticed that I earlier had mentioned that changing a prototype's function on one object will propogate it to the rest.
+Thats great news, it means that all objects functions using a prototype will point back to a single prototype, greatly increasing performance.

+Thats great, but we still want to indicate to user's which functions they should not be using.
+To do this, we place an underscore ahead of those variables and functions.
+This does not stop the user from using those variables and functions, but is the general standard to indicate a private value.

 ##Why do you place everything into a public JSON for methods

 ##Polymorphism in Javascript